How Much Does a Flat Roof Extension Cost?

 A: In most cases, you won't need an architect for a flat roof extension.
 Most experienced builders will be happy to work without an architect.
 However, if you want to have a very large flat roof extension installed, you may need to hire an architect.

 Some companies will recommend an architect for all extension projects.
-Having an architect draw up the plans can help you to save on costs, and also it ensures that there is a clearly agreed-upon plan for the final project.
+Having an architect draw up the plans can help you save on costs, and also ensures that there is a clearly agreed-upon plan for the final project.

 Q: How much value can a flat roof extension add to your home?